troclaux/notes/aws.md

 - allows management over IP addresses, subnets, routing and security
 - must have a CIDR block
+- elastic ip: fixed public IPv4 address attached to ec2 instance
+  - ongoing cost if not attached to ec2 instance or if the instance is stopped
 - allows the creation of public and private subnets
   - subnet: smaller network inside larger network
     - helps organize and manage traffic in a network by dividing it into chunks